 Front Row Insurance offers a solution called Hackinsure which is designed to provide additional protection for your business against emerging threats in the area of Cybersecurity.

 Cyber Hack insurance Canada includes:

 - Third-party cyber liability, which put simply covers you against lawsuits from third parties due to a cyber attack on your business.

 - First-party cyber liability, which covers the cost of actions taken to “make right” a cyber attack for your customers—things such as notifying clients, purchasing credit monitoring services for affected parties, and PR efforts related to the attack, and access to a Cyber Incident Response Team.

 - Digital Data Recovery Cost coverage, which protects against destruction or loss of digital data resulting from a criminal or fraudulent cyber event.

-- Extortion & Ransomware, which covers costs associated with investigating threats of Cyberattack, and payments to those who threaten to obtain and disclose sensitive information.
+- Extortion & Ransomware, which covers costs associated with payments to those who threaten to disclose sensitive information.